NervanaSystems/ngraph-tf/README.md

 1. Once TensorFlow's dependencies are installed, clone the source of the [tensorflow] repo to your machine.

-   :warning: You need a specific version of TensorFlow: `v1.9.0-rc2` for nGraph to work.
+   :warning: You need the following version of TensorFlow: `v1.9.0-rc2`

    ```
    $ git clone https://github.com/tensorflow/tensorflow.git